 This was a bustling mining community in the late 1800’s and early 1900’s, after the completion of the Chesapeake & Ohio Railway.
 The mine closed in 1958 and in 2005 it was listed on the National Register of Historic Places.

 The Headhouse, listed above, is part of the Nuttallburg Mine Site.
 However, most of the buildings are located lower, along the river, and can be reached by car.
-Currently, the road is closed due to a washout, but you can get updates about its reopening on the National Park Service website.
+Learn more on the National Park Service website.

 Kaymoor Miners Trail